zengm-games/zengm/README.md

 * Development website: https://bitbucket.org/dumbmatter/basketball-gm

+**Basketball GM is NOT open source, but it is also not completely closed.
+Please see LICENSE.md for details.**

 ## Installing and Running

-If you just want to play the game, go to http://www.basketball-gm.com/ Instructions below are for developers who want to run a copy so that they can test changes to the code locally.
+If you just want to play the game, go to http://basketball-gm.com/ Instructions below are for developers who want to run a copy so that they can test changes to the code locally.